LightSys/iOSEventApp/README.md

 ### Important

-- [ ] Update as needed to ensure compatibility with the new web app
+Update as needed to ensure compatibility with the new web app (Complete as of 3/19/19)
 - [ ] Fix the core data crash (results occasionally from the "Refresh event data now" button in settings) **--Claimed**
 - [ ] Thoroughly test error display in different (re)load scenarios
-- [ ] Ask server if there are new notifications past a certain date / fetch new notifications after a certain date (would likely require server changes)
+- [ ] Check and ensure proper handling of version number from JSON.
 - [ ] About screen.
 It is hooked up but has no meaningful content.
 - [ ] Use LightSys provisioning profile + development team.
 - [ ] Check deployment target and allowed device types.
-- [ ] PR from finishing_touches

 ### Needs designer attention
 - [ ] Background for logo